MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

 :mod:`.pyhanko.sign` package.
 Broadly speaking, it has three aspects:

-* |PdfSignatureMetadata| specifies high-level metadata & structural requirements for the signature object and the signature CMS object.
+* |PdfSignatureMetadata| specifies high-level metadata & structural requirements for the signature object and (to a lesser degree) the signature CMS object.
 * |Signer| and its subclasses are responsible for the construction of the signature CMS object, but are in principle "PDF-agnostic".
 * |PdfSigner| is the "steering" class that invokes the |Signer| on an